rene-schoene/racr-mquat/doc/presentation.md

 - Do not transform to ILP
 	- Implement an heuristic similar to HAEC demo of Daniel and Johannes
 - Apply static analysis where appropriate, e.g.
+	- Abstract Interpretation \cite{Cousot1977,Rosendahl1990} to estimate energy consumption \cite{Jayaseelan2006,Rusu2003}
+	- Describe decisions \cite{Danylenko2015}
 	- Find configurations, which can never be used
 	- Unify constraints (in contracts) of modes
 - Extend AG
-	- Describe multiple systems and their interaction
+	- Describe multiple systems and their interaction \cite{WSG+2013}
 	- Include behaviour model

 \oppcomment{%
 - vision slides <br/>%
 }

-\oppend